-Visiting Artist at Courtauld Institute for their Young People Insights Project
+Visiting Artist at Courtauld Institute for their Insights Project

 Art Historian Fran Herrick and Contemporary Artist Nadine Mahoney led the day with a series of talks and creative activities in our new institute seminar room

-I am settled back in my London studio and going to be running some workshops at Chisenhale Art Place this Spring.
+I am running workshops at Chisenhale Art Place.
 First one is making watercolour pans, my pigment inventory will be opened up and all colours will be available to turn into paint.
 You will learn the basics of handing pigmetns and skills to manipulate it into watercolour and or oil paints

 Scholarship at Urban Glass